IRS Installment Agreement: Complete Guide to IRS Payment Plans

 Does interest stop when I'm on a payment plan?

-No. Interest continues to accrue at the federal short-term rate plus 3% throughout the life of your installment agreement.
-The failure-to-pay penalty drops to 0.25% per month while the agreement is in effect.
+No. Interest ordinarily continues to accrue at the federal short-term rate plus 3% throughout the life of your installment agreement.
+The failure-to-pay penalty typically drops from 0.5% per month to 0.25% per month while an agreement is in effect, subject to IRS approval.

 Can I negotiate my installment agreement amount?